 As Trustees of IAS, first Leon Levy and now Shelby White have taken a deep interest in the Institute’s unique community of scholars.
 The Foundation has permanently endowed the Institute Director position, now held by Robbert Dijkgraaf, Director and Leon Levy Professor, and has supported Members in social science, economics, and political science.
 A 2009 gift created the Shelby White and Leon Levy Archives Center, and ongoing support from the Foundation underwrites landscape design across the Institute’s campus.

 The Foundation provides summer travel grants to students seeking an advanced degree in art history, archaeology or conservation at the Institute of Fine Arts, NYU, that allow them to see first-hand art and architecture of scholarly interest.
-It also provides assistance to artists in all disciplines who have won residencies at the MacDowell Colony but cannot otherwise afford to go, because they will lose income and must still cover fixed expenses, such as rent.
+Previous support in this area went to artists in all disciplines who won residencies at the MacDowell Colony.

-Along with support for specific projects, the Foundation provides more than $500,000 each year in unrestricted support to many important organizations in the visual, performing and literary arts and humanities in New York City.
-This core support, for basic essential costs like rent, staff and technology, allows organizations to sustain programs needed to carry out their basic missions.
+Along with support for specific projects, the Foundation provides more than $1,000,000 each year in unrestricted grants to many important NYC organizations within the Foundation’s program areas.
+This core support, for basic essential costs like rent, staff and technology, allows organizations to sustain programs needed to carry out their basic missions, especially in times of crisis.